truenas/middleware/docs/userguide/index.rst

 ----------------------

 To view system messages within the graphical administrative interface, go to :menuselection:`System --> Advanced`.
 Check the box "Show console messages in the footer" and click "Save".
-The output of **tail -f /var/log/messages** will now be displayed at the bottom of the screen.
+The output of :command:`tail -f /var/log/messages` will now be displayed at the bottom of the screen.
 If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy its contents.

 You are now ready to start configuring the FreeNAS® system.
 Typically, the configuration workflow will use the following steps in their listed order.